nilesr/formgen/README.md

 - signature (just need to know the name of the activity to start, can scrape it by setting breakpoint in doAction in survey)
 - NaN showing for total count in STATIC list views (sometimes)
 - read_only_image
-- test `calculates` object
+	- might be a scan specific thing
 - Display sync state and savepoint type in detail views
 - Canceling a barcode results in a "Location Providers Are Disabled" message
-- scatterplot
 - linked_table
 - datetime
-- special _finalize label
 - inputAttributes.type	inputAttributes.min	inputAttributes.max
 	- range	1	10
+- css and handling for twoColumn